 Safety-wise, camels are languid souls and are fairly safe to ride if you’re following the sitting and holding position correctly provided by your guide.
 Like all animals, they can act unpredictably under unusual circumstances, so always follow the rules of the ride.

 Depending on if you’ve chosen the short and sweet trip next to Menara or the longer tour that includes added food or travel experiences, even up to the Agafay Desert, or adding in quad-bike fun, the most you can expect is something unique.

-Not renowned for being the most comfortable of rides, the best thing on board your camel, is the heightened view and getting to imagine yourself transported into an Arabian story among palm groves or relatively dry lands and sands.
+Not renowned for being the most comfortable of rides, the best thing onboard your camel, is the heightened view and getting to imagine yourself transported into a story among palm groves or relatively dry lands and sands.

 Thursday 13th of October 2022